api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

    long-solved problem in blockchains through gas fees.
 2. Transparency - Auctions are awarded via an off-chain system, called OEV Auctioneer, so it is important to be able to reason about the correctness of auction outcomes.
-Blockchains are the perfect tool for this, as all the data is public and verifiable.
+Blockchains are the perfect tool for this, as all the transactions and data is public and verifiable.

 To participate in auctions, searchers need to have a sufficient amount of ETH